Now is the Winter of our Discontent made Glorious Summer by Rainbows and Make-Believe

 When I read JKR’s essay (found here) it finally dawned on me what has been going on the past decade and how my own country is in danger of being engulfed by this same madness, (because of speaking the same language) that obviously has caused such a cataclysmic rupture in the cognitive fabric of the American academia and possibly also society in general, as to make such abominations as that outlined above not only possible but daily more and more commonplace.
 The topic in Rowling’s case is the excesses of transgender rights campaigns rather than race, but it’s the same characteristic hole in the head madness in the driving seat producing these grotesque anomalies and aberrations of normal thought processes.
 Rowling has, just like the business studies professor, become a target for the rabid woke mob for no other reason than that she seems to be saying things they feel they ought not to like, because they sound different to their robotized, tweetered mnemonics and slogans, and trigger badly primed and half baked understandings of what human rights and their possible abuses are about.
 She’s been branded as ‘transphobic’.
 As with the brand of ‘racist’ once that brand has indelibly been stamped on someone, no amount of reasoned argument it seems will remove it.
 Should you anyway be foolhardy enough to risk thinking independently in regard to the children’s writer, you could read this and then pass judgement on her ‘transphobism’.

-Arthur Miller, author of “The Crucible” and “Death of a Salesman” makes it clear for us in this interview with the New York Times in 1996 that this is not the first time the ‘free’ world has been blighted by convolutions of mass madness in such a degree.
+Arthur Miller, author of “The Crucible” and “Death of a Salesman” makes it clear for us in this interview in the New Yorker Magazine in 1996 that this is not the first time the ‘free’ world has been blighted by convolutions of mass madness in such a degree.
 The Crucible depicts an actual historical persecution of witches in 17th century Salem, in a format that made drawing parallel associations to the then contemporary and pernicious McCarthy inspired persecution of communists in the 50’s U.S. unavoidable.
 The new outbreak Western society has fallen into the grip of, spreading right before our eyes is a mutation of essentially the same virus.
 No, not Covid but a contagion of paranoiac naming, blaming, shaming and persecution.
 Each era has it’s demon: in the Germany of the 30’s – the Jew, in the US of the 50’s – the communist.
 Today the fragile white male heterosexual supremacist and the “TERF” (a hated species of feminist) are to blame.
 What’s new with this present epidemic is that governments and authorities rather than being instigators are playing catch-up.
 That seems to have something to do with the advent and swiftness of the all powerful social media phenomenon.

 The (re)reading of Miller’s Crucible is highly recommended.